Working remotely has rapidly become the new normal, and more and more companies are adapting their approach forward, working.

 Automatically send an SMS or email to the customer if you don't get in touch with them after your first call attempt.

 This can be useful when the customer has stated that they wish to be contacted.
 Remember to provide information about how the customer can reach you in your SMS or email.
-Or inform about when you will try to make the next call attempt.
+Alternatively, inform about when you will try to make the next call attempt.

 This is useful if you want to reach out to leads that did not pick up the phone and have the "Automatic redial" status.